Skip to main content

 MitraClip procedure: Who qualifies?

-If you have mitral valve regurgitation and your cardiologist has determined the risks are too high to undergo a traditional open-heart surgery, the MitraClip procedure is an option for you.
+If you have mitral valve regurgitation and your cardiologist has determined the risks are too high to undergo a traditional open-heart surgery, the MitraClip procedure may be an option for you.
 If you are over 70 years old and have other medical problems such as lung, liver or kidney disease, the MitraClip procedure may be a good alternative.

 MitraClip procedure: Benefits